timothyvu1807/console-type/README.md

 # console-type
-ghetto version of monkeytype or typetest.io
+offline and ghetto version of monkeytype or typetest.io meant to be used when bored